 What we mean by 'delving deeper' is to ask more questions on a specific topic where you need to know more before proceeding sensibly with action planning and addressing issues or implementing appropriate changes.

 You may do this face to face in the review session above, but if it is a particularly sensitive topic, we strongly recommend you run another short, targeted, anonymous survey using AskYourTeam to get more feedback.
 Making it anonymous will help people feel comfortable providing 'hard truths' that as human beings we all feel uncomfortable to say face to face.

 - Ask Delving Deeper questions within two weeks of the survey closing.
 This shows your team that they have been listened to.
 And you want to know more.

 - Make it a short timeframe to turn it around quickly

 - Keep the momentum going and ensure the survey responses don’t go into a black hole.
 Follow up and share results shortly after

 If you do not have the user permissions to create your own survey, we recommend you contact your survey administrator for help.

 How to identify and agree actions

-- Involve your team in selecting 2 or 3 items to work on (we recommend sticking to a small number so that you can make meaningful change).
-Choose those that your team agrees on as a group and keep the action plans simple and actionable.
+- Involve your team in selecting no more than 3 items to work on (we recommend a small number of actions so you can focus on successfully implementing the changes).
+Choose issues and actions that your team can agree on as a group and keep the action plans simple and actionable.
 Generally areas to focus on will be something that:

 - you are willing to put resources behind (money, effort, time, people)